 - your concerns

-All calls relating to concerns about the safety of a child are taken seriously and treated in confidence.
+All calls about concerns for the safety of a child are taken seriously and treated in confidence.
 It is up to you if you give your name.

-Social services will investigate your concerns and take appropriate action to make sure that the child is protected.
+Social services will investigate your concerns and take suitable action to make sure that the child is protected.

 Child Protection disclosure arrangements